Kidney Failure in Dogs

 The kidneys serve many important functions - they balance out several substances in the blood and filter out body waste.
 They sustain proper levels of salt in the body, help control blood pressure, and stimulate red blood cell production.
-When kidney function is compromised, toxins can build up, causing it to not function well.
-There are lots of possible kidney problems that if left untreated, can lead to kidney failure.
+When kidney function is compromised, toxins can build up.
+There are a lot of possible kidney problems in dogs, that if left untreated, can lead to kidney failure.

-Luckily, there is a lot of research out there to help educate pet parents about kidney health in our pets, the causes & symptoms of kidney problems, and what we can do about it.
+Luckily, there are a lot of research out there, too, that can help educate pet parents about kidney health in dogs, the causes & symptoms of kidney failure in dogs, and what to do about the signs of kidney problems in dogs to prevent it from worsening.

 How Dogs Develop Kidney Problems

 First, acute kidney failure.
 This happens fast.
-This is where dogs develop acute kidney problems as a result of ingesting harmful substances like toxins, certain medications, certain foods, etc. Other reasons can also include urinary obstructions and infections that decreases the flow of oxygen and blood to the kidneys.
+The causes of acute kidney failure in dogs are usually the ingestion of harmful substances.
+Toxins, certain medications, certain foods, and other substances can all cause acute kidney failure.
+Other reasons can also include urinary obstructions and infections that decrease the flow of oxygen and blood to the kidneys.

 There is also chronic kidney disease.
 This type of kidney failure takes time to develop and it is usually harder to determine the cause.
-These causes are believed to be of hereditary and congenital states.
+The causes of chronic kidney disease in dogs are believed to be of hereditary and congenital states.
 Some causes are also considered to be because of dental diseases caused by bacteria.
-These bacteria are able to penetrate your fur-baby’s bloodstream and attack vital organs like the liver, heart, and yes, kidneys!
+These bacteria are able to penetrate your furbaby’s bloodstream and attack vital organs like the liver, heart, and yes, kidneys!

-The following are the signs to observe and watch out for to know if something is off about your fur-baby’s kidney functions:
+The following are the signs of kidney failure in dogs to watch out for to know if something is off about your furbaby’s kidney functions.
+If you notice any of these symptoms of kidney failure in dogs, schedule an appointment with your veterinarian as soon as possible.

 - Change in water consumption